 wget https://launchpad.net/~teejee2008/+archive/ubuntu/ppa/+files/conky-manager_2.4~136~ubuntu16.04.1_i386.deb

-• In case you don’t have gdebi installed, you can do it right now with this command.
+• In case you don’t have gdebi installed, you can do it now with this command.
 You can skip this if you already have it installed.

 sudo apt install gdebi